 Procedures

-Proposed amendments to this Code may be submitted at any time, as Senate bills, and shall require two readings and a two-thirds affirmative vote of the Senate.
+Proposed amendments to this Code may be submitted at any time, as SB’s, and shall require two readings and a two-thirds affirmative vote of the Student Senate.
 Proposed amendments may also be referred to or initiated by the Student Body in accordance with procedures outlined in the Student Body Constitution.

-The Student Body Constitution and this code shall be reviewed by the committee recognized by Article V, Section 2 in the Student Body Constitution on a biennial basis.
-The Chief Justice of the Student Court shall serve as chair and vote only in the case of a tie.
-The Vice Chair and President of the Senate shall be vice chairs of the committee.
+The Student Body Constitution and this code shall be reviewed by the committee recognized by Article V, Section 2 in the Student Body Constitution on a biennial basis, or when deemed necessary by a two-thirds vote of the Student Senate.
+The Chief Justice of the Student Court and the President of the Senate shall serve as co-chairs and vote only in the case of a tie.
+The Vice Chair shall be the vice chair of the committee.
+The Student Court will have three voting Justices present.
 The Student Senate shall appoint all other members.